 Who qualify to that minimum cost

-If they don’t qualify, there is a formula that have to be followed to determine how much their payment is going to be.
+If they don’t qualify, there is a formula that have to be followed to determine how much their payment is go

 So if someone is listening to this and has a question about what a bankruptcy would cost, I would strongly encourage you to contact your local trustee, so that trustee can ask about your income and ask about your family size and they can calculate what that anticipated rate would be.
 And then same question only for consumer proposal, how much would one of those cost?